freenas/freenas-docs/userguide/services.rst

 If there is nothing listening on port 21, the FTP service is not running.
-To see the error message that occurs when %brand% tries to start the FTP service, go to
-:menuselection:`System --> Advanced`,
+To see the error message that occurs when %brand% tries to start the FTP service, go to :menuselection:`System --> Advanced`, check :guilabel:`Show console messages`, and click :guilabel:`Save`.
-check the box :guilabel:`Show console messages in the footer` and click :guilabel:`Save`.
-Next, go to :menuselection:`Services --> Control Services` and switch the FTP service off, then back on.
+Next, go to :guilabel:`Services` and switch the FTP service off, then back on.
 Watch the console messages at the bottom of the browser for errors.

-If the error refers to DNS, either create an entry in the local DNS server with the %brand% system's hostname and IP address or add an entry for the IP address of the %brand% system in the :guilabel:`Host name database` field of :menuselection:`Network --> Global Configuration`.
+If the error refers to DNS, either create an entry in the local DNS server with the %brand% system hostname and IP address or add an entry for the IP address of the %brand% system in the :menuselection:`Network --> Global Configuration` :guilabel:`Host name data base` field.

 .. _iSCSI: